-Officially, EU Code Week takes place in October, this year we celebrate it between 10 and 25 October.
+Officially, EU Code Week takes place in October.
+In 2022, we celebrate it between 8 and 23 October.
 Be that as it may, every week is Code Week, and you can register a coding activity any time of the year.

 < 5 > Terms to know

 It’s no surprise that we start with this one.
 Coding refers to writing a precise set of instructions that a computer can understand to execute an action – creating computer programming code.
 Coding is, therefore, the primary method for allowing intercommunication between humans and machines.

 As you might have learned from our Code Week ‘Icebreaker’ massive open online course, computational thinking describes a way of looking at problems and systems so that a computer can be used to solve or understand them.
 Computational thinking is not only essential to the development of computer programs and understanding programming languages but can also be used to support problem-solving across all disciplines and sectors.

 The Code Week ambassadors are the people responsible for EU Code Week on a national level.
 They are the people you first turn to if you have any questions.
 You can find your country representatives here.

 The EU Code Week leading teachers are active teachers of the community who have a lot of experience in organising coding activities.
 These Code Week veterans are the

 ones teachers turn to for best practices and tips on how to teach coding.

 The Education Ministry coordinators have the task to coordinate Code Week activities within the national education system and help reach out to schools and teachers.